Call Today! Free Immediate Response (818) 781-1570

 October 2014 - Los Angeles Superior Court: The Los Angeles criminal defense law firm of Eisner Gorin LLP represented a mother in a high-profile child abduction case.

-She was the target of an international manhunt after failing to return to Los Angeles with her children after a European vacation.
+She was the target of an international search after failing to return to Los Angeles with her children after a European vacation.
 It was a violation of a child custody order by the court, which had allowed her to travel with her two sons to the Czech Republic.
 However, she never returned and was even accused of disguising her boys to make them look like girls.

 Contact our Los Angeles Criminal Lawyers